SUSTech-EC2023/lab1-hezonghan/README.md

 **Question:** What is a "generation number" and a "fitness evaluation number"?

-**Question:**  Differences between  \mc{best-so-far} fitness value and the fitness value of the best individual of current population.
+**Question:**  Differences between best-so-far fitness value and the fitness value of the best individual of current population.